View Mike's Photography site

 US Severe Weather Outlooks

-THERE IS A MARGINAL RISK OF SEVERE THUNDERSTORMS IN A PART OF THE BAY AREA TO CENTRAL COAST OF CA
+THERE IS A MARGINAL RISK OF SEVERE THUNDERSTORMS FOR PARTS OF THE SOUTHERN HIGH PLAINS INTO THE ARKLATEX

 Today's Outlook